Here are the top ways and strategies for finding the cheapest available airfare.

 As airlines teeter on the edge of collapse, terrified passengers continue to avoid travel altogether.
 As a consequence, the industry appears to be on a downward spiral with no end in sight.
 Thankfully, one thing seemed to have escaped the wrath of this invisible enemy – cheap airfare.

 Before the arrival of this pandemic, flight deal hunters needed to tirelessly comb through the deepest recesses of the web to find the cheapest airfares available.
 Due to diminishing demand, compounded by travel restrictions, we are seeing airlines and online travel agencies competing tooth and nail for a small percentage of travellers brave enough to weather the risk of this pandemic.

-This blog post will go over some strategies on how to find these fantastic airfares, as well as discuss tactics on how you can avoid paying a sizable portion of your plane ticket.
-The more cash you save, the more resources you will have available for your vacation.
+This blog post will go over strategies on how to find cheap flights and discuss tactics on how you can avoid paying a sizeable portion of your plane ticket.
+The more cash you save, the more resources you will have available for your vacation!

 TOP 3 TRAVEL SEARCH ENGINES

 Advancements in technology have made searching for cheap airfare effortlessly simple and straightforward.
 You can book travel to virtually every corner of the globe at a click of a button.
 Gone were the days of manually entering individual destinations and different dates.
 Frantically checking the web every day to score a deal is no longer necessary.
 Thanks to travel search engines!

 Without a doubt, these travel websites have made life simpler for even the most casual tourist.
 But, it is still quite easy to feel overwhelmed.
 Many travel search engines regularly battle for our attention.
 And not knowing when a deal is good enough adds on to the mental burden.
 Quite frankly, it can be exhausting overthinking whether the airfare you got was the best one available.